Jackie Trad: Political career

 Trad was elected to the legislature at the South Brisbane by-election held on 28 April 2012.
 The by-election was held after the resignation of the previous Labor Party incumbent and former Premier Anna Bligh.

 Trad has also held several positions within the structure of the Australian Labor Party (ALP).
 She was formerly the Queensland ALP Assistant State Secretary, President of the Kurilpa Branch, a delegate to the ALP National and State Conferences, member of the National Executive Committee and also the Secretary of Labor Women's Organisation Queensland.
 She is the former leader of Queensland Labor's Left Faction.
+At the age of 26, she was a paper candidate for Labor at the 1998 state election, running in the Darling Downs seat of Cunnhingam and finishing third with 18.9%.

 Trad is on the record as being a supporter of same-sex marriage.
 She is also a supporter of adoption by same-sex partners.